fatihsaridag/fatihsaridag/README.md

 - 👋 Hi, I’m @fatihsaridag
 - 👀 I’m interested in .NET Core
-- 🌱 I’m currently learning T-SQL , RabbitMQ , Docker
+- 🌱 I’m currently learning SQL , ANGULAR
 - 📫 How to reach me  Linkedln
 <!---
 fatihsaridag/fatihsaridag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.